Lifestyle | Health & Wellness

 Know that you are not alone in your human-ness.

 I ate almost a whole rugelach and I survived without any repercussions!
 You never know unless you try.
 It was as amazingly good as I expected.
 I would have liked another, and yet, truth be told it was so rich that the portion that I did eat was enough.
-I got to take part in a “normal” culinary activity and was no worse for the wear.
+I got to take part in a “normal” culinary and social activity and was no worse for the wear.

 For more related information, read our article on IBS & Stress.